Runkelstein Castle: History

 The Habsburg family owned the castle until 1530.
-Holy Roman Emperor Maximilian I gave order to renovate the castle.
+Holy Roman Emperor Maximilian I gave orders to renovate the castle.
 He furnished his apartment and commissioned a restoration of the frescos.
 He also ordered his Coat of Arms to be prominently displayed in the castle.
 Around 1500 Maximilian gave the castle to his vassal Georg von Frundsberg, famous "Father of the Landsknechte".
 Frundsberg entrusted the care of the castle to a vicar.
 In 1520 the powder magazine on the groundfloor of the tower exploded.
 The explosion damaged parts of the outer wall, entrance and Eastern Palace and destroyed the tower.
 Afterwards the castle was neglected until King Ferdinand I bestowed it in 1530 to Sigmund von Brandis, Knight Commander of Bozen.

-Later the Prince-Bishop of Trent obtained the castle anew and Prince-Bishop Bernhard von Cles gave it as a feud to the Counts of Lichtenstein-Kastelkorn.
+Later the Prince-Bishop of Trent obtained the castle anew and Prince-Bishop Bernhard von Cles gave it as a fief to the Counts of Liechtenstein-Kastelkorn.
 In 1672 a fire destroyed the eastern palace, which was never rebuilt.
-In 1759 the last Lichtenstein-Kastelkorn gave back the fief to the Trentine bishops.
+In 1759 the last Liechtenstein-Kastelkorn gave back the fief to the Trentine bishops.
 At the time the castle was in grave decay.

 During the Romanticism period in the early nineteenth century romanticists rediscovered Runkelstein.
-Johann Joseph von Görres, a German writer was the first to come and was soon followed by the many artists in the service of King Ludwig I of Bavaria.
+Johann Joseph von Görres, a German writer, was the first to come and was soon followed by the many artists in the service of King Ludwig I of Bavaria.
 In this time the castle became a symbol for the Romantic period.
 In 1868, the northern wall of the Summer House collapsed, but in 1880 the castle's fortunes changed: Archduke Johann Salvator of Austria-Tuscany bought Runkelstein and gave it as a gift to Emperor Franz Josef in 1882.
 The emperor commissioned Friedrich von Schmidt to restore the Castle and after the restoration donated it to the city of Bozen in 1893.
 The last restoration, including a careful restoration of the frescos was carried out in the late 1990s.